Farmer-Markus/s25rttr-android/README.md

 - Sound
 - Ai
 - Lan multiplayer(currently only if android player hosts game.)
-- Touch controls (very tricky but playable if you understand how the controls are "bugging".
-Currently you sadly need to move the map using the minimap)
+- Touch controls (currently zooming not supported)
 - File picker to store app files in selected folder

 What is planned?